espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

         When a watch step and a watch point are triggered at the same time (i.e. at the same absolute point), the callback function only gets called by once.

+        The step increment will be reset to 0 when the count reaches the high/low limit value.
+Please do not rely too much on the exact step interval.

     .. code:: c

         // add positive direction watch step with 100 step intervals